google/go-cloud/internal/website/content/howto/blob/data.md

 }
 ```

-If you want to cancel an in-progress write (perhaps because the source you are
+In some cases, you may want to cancel an in-progress write to avoid the blob
+being created or overwritten.
+A typical reason for wanting to cancel a write
+is encountering an error in the stream your program is copying from.
+To abort
-reading from had an error), you can cancel the `Context` you pass to the writer.
+a write, you cancel the `Context` you pass to the writer.
+Again, you must
+always `Close` the writer to release the resources, but in this case you can
+ignore the error because the write's failure is expected.

 ```go
 // Create a cancelable context from the existing context.